emmettng/emmettng/content/datascience/inference-and-analysis-bayesian.md

     -- causal link has a great property that it is really easy to identifying intermediate variables that introduce conditional independence.

 2. Virtual Evidence ==> read again!

+## Markov and Bayesian Network

+### Main topics
+   - Markov network: undirected graph, represents **symmetrical probabilistic dependencies**.
+   - Bayesian network: directed acyclic graph , represents **causal influences**.

+### Interested in
+  - X is independent of Y, given Z
+  - information dependency
+  - knowledge representation schemes in inference systems.
+  - construct independencies like human (by using graph)

+- the elementary building blocks of human knowledge are not entires of a joint-distribution table.
+Rather, they are low-order marginal and conditional probabilities defined over small clusters of propositions.

+- Graph
+    - node represents propositional variables
+    - arc represents local dependencies among conceptually related propositions.

+- Section 3.1.2 is a great tutorial for deriving theorem.
+    - Actually the entire idea behind section 3.1 is worth thinking

+- $P(X|Y,Z) = P(X|Z)$ : given the knowledge of $Z$ the knowing the truth of $Y$ would not affect our belief of $X$. $X$ is independent from $Y$ given $Z$.

+- we interested in conditional probability because, the inference starts from the joint probability of all proposition is inapplicable.

+### Markov network as knowledge Base

+- in a undirected graph:
+    - vertex represents propositional variable
+    - arc represents local dependencies
+    - a variable is proclaimed independent of all its non-neighbors once we know the values of its neighbors.

+**TODO** needs more attention

+### Bayesian network